Mary Robinson (poet): Criticism and reception

 Robinson's poems were popular, especially after she produced a variety of poems whilst working at the newspaper The Morning Post.
+She replaced the poet Robert Southey as chief poetic correspondent and contributor for The Morning Post in December 1799, a position she maintained until November 1800, a month before her death.
+Most of her poetry in newspapers were published utilizing various pseudonyms, such as "Laura", "Laura Maria", "Oberon", "Sappho", "Julia", "Lesbia", "Portia", "Bridget", and "Tabitha Bramble".
 The poetry columns had a double agenda of pleasing a substantial and diverse audience and shaping them into a select group of elite readers eager to buy and consume books.
 The public adored the novel Vancenza; or The Dangers of Credulity, but the critical reception was mixed.
-Furthermore, a biographer Paula Byrne recently dismissed it as a “product of the vogue for Gothic fiction [that] now seems overblown to the point of absurdity.”
+Furthermore, a biographer Paula Byrne recently dismissed it as a "product of the vogue for Gothic fiction [that] now seems overblown to the point of absurdity."
 Although Robinson's poetry was more popular than her other works, the most lucrative "was her prose.
 The money helped to support herself, her mother and daughter, and often Banastre Tarleton.
-Novels such as Vancenza (1792), The Widow (1794), Angelina (1796), and Walsingham (1797) went through multiple editions and were often translated into French and German.
+Novels such as Vancenza (1792), The Widow (1794), Angelina (1796) and Walsingham (1797) went through multiple editions and were often translated into French and German.
 They owed part of their popularity to their suspected autobiographical elements.
 Even when her characters were placed in scenes of gothic horror, their views could be related to the experiences of their author."

 Mary Robinson was one of the first female celebrities of the modern era.
 She was dubbed as scandalous, but on the other hand educated and able to be partially independent from her husband.
 She was one of the first women to enter the sphere of writing, and to be successful there.
-Scholars often argue that she used her celebrity status only in her own advantage, but it is to be noted how much she contributed to the awareness of early feminism.
+Scholars often argue that she used her celebrity status only to her own advantage, but some argue that she contributed notably to the awareness of early feminism.
 She tried to elaborate the ideas of equality for women in England during the late 18th century.
 Nevertheless, many contemporary women were not amused with how she exposed herself to the public and ostracised her.
 They did not want to be associated with her, since they feared to receive a bad reputation sympathising with Mary Robinson.